Nate5524/CarcassonneDB/README.md

     * implement a goods search & add it to the syntax page
     * implement expansion search & add it to the syntax page
     * implement printings search & add it to the syntax page
+    * different ways of ordering the results based on input (expansion, id, number in play)
 * New data
     * tile quantity (mandatory)
     * decorative elements on currently "stacked" tiles